 Human performance differs at different locations in the visual field.
-In addition to the performance reduction for visual locations in the periphery farther from the center of gaze (De-Valois & DeValois, 1988; Duncan & Boynton, 2003), the lower visual field (below fixation) supports better performance than the upper visual field, even same eccentricity (Altpeter, at the Mackeben, & Trauzettel-Klosinski, 2000; Edgar & Smith, 1990; He, Cavanagh, & Intriligator, 1996; Levine & McAnany, 2005; Previc, 1990; Rubin, Nakayama, & Shapley, 1996).
-A series of studies report that this performance asymmetry in many tasks is restricted to the vertimeridian: performance is cal worse along the upper than the lower region of the vertical meridian, but shows no difference between upper and lower visual field for non-meridian locations (Cameron, Tai, & 2002;Carrasco, Giordano, & McElree, 2004; Carrasco, 2001; Carrasco, Talgar, & Cameron, Carrasco, Williams, & Yeshurun, 2002; Talgar & Carrasco, 2002).
+In addition to the performance reduction for visual locations in the periphery farther from the center of gaze (DeValois & DeValois, 1988; Duncan & Boynton, 2003), the lower visual field (below fixation) supports better performance than the upper visual field, even at the same eccentricity (Altpeter, Mackeben, & Trauzettel-Klosinski, 2000; Edgar & Smith, 1990; He, Cavanagh, & Intriligator, 1996; Levine & McAnany, 2005; Previc, 1990; Rubin, Nakayama, & Shapley, 1996).
+A series of studies report that this performance asymmetry in many tasks is restricted to the vertical meridian: Performance is worse along the upper than along the lower region of the vertical meridian but shows no difference between upper and lower visual fields for nonmeridian locations (Cameron, Tai, & Carrasco, 2002; Carrasco, Giordano, & McElree, 2004; Carrasco, Talgar, & Cameron, 2001; Carrasco, Williams, & Yeshurun, 2002; Talgar & Carrasco, 2002).
 Hence, we have referred to this phenomenon as vertical meridian asymmetry (VMA).
-The
+The VMA becomes more pronounced with increasing spatial frequency-it is barely present for low-spatial-frequency Gabor stimuli and gradually becomes more pronounced for intermediate and high frequencies (Cameron et al., 2002; Carrasco et al., 2001; Skrandies, 1987).
+This asymmetry has been observed in detection, discrimination, and localization tasks, in which performance is based on contrast sensitivity (Cameron et al., 2002; Carrasco et al., 2001), acuity

-VMA becomes more pronounced with increasing spatial frequency - it is barely for present low spatialfrequency Gabor stimuli, and gradually becomes more pronounced for intermediate and high frequencies (Cameron, Tai, & Carrasco, 2002; Carrasco, Talgar, & Cameron, 2001; Skrandies, 1987).
-This asymmetry has been observed in detection, discrimination and localization tasks, in which performance is based on contrast sensitivity (Cameron, Tai, & Carrasco, 2002; Carrasco, Talgar, & 2001), acuity (Carrasco et Cameron, al., 2002) and spatial resolution (Talgar & Carrasco, 2002).
-Here we investigated the neural correlate of the VMA.
+(Carrasco et al., 2002), and spatial resolution (Talgar & Carrasco, 2002).
+Here, we investigated the neural correlate of the VMA.

-Physiological studies with non-human primates have found differences in the upper versus lower field representations along the visual pathways.
-In the retina, the cone and ganglion cell densities are greater in lower than upper visual field (Perry & Cowey, 1985).
-Likewise, studies have shown that slightly more neural tissue is devoted to the lower than the upper visual field representations in LGN (Connolly & Van Essen, 1984), V1 (Tootell, Switkes, Silverman, & Hamilton, 1988; Van Essen, Newsome, & Maunsell, 1984), and MT (Maunsell & Van Essen, 1987).
-In humans, a larger MEG response amplitude for the lower than the upper visual field has been reported (Portin, Vanni, Virsu, & Hari, 1999).
-These differences, however, refer to visual hemifields, and are not specific to the vertical meridian.
+Physiological studies with nonhuman primates have found differences in the upper versus lower field representations along the visual pathways.
+In the retina, the cone and ganglion cell densities are greater in the lower than in the upper visual field (Perry & Cowey, 1985).
+Likewise, studies have shown that slightly more neural tissue is devoted to the lower than to the upper visual field representations in LGN (Connolly & Van Essen, 1984), V1 (Tootell, Switkes, Silverman, & Hamilton, 1988; Van Essen, Newsome, & Maunsell, 1984), and MT (Maunsell & Van Essen, 1987).
+In humans, a larger MEG response amplitude for the lower than for the upper visual field has been reported (Portin, Vanni, Virsu, & Hari, 1999).
+These differences, however, refer to visual hemifields and are not specific to the vertical meridian.
 Indeed, no neurophysiological study has investigated the VMA.

-measured human brain activity We evoked by visual stimulation at locations along the vertical meridian.
-We analyzed the fMRI data in subregions of early visual cortex (V1 and V2) that retinotopically corresponded to the cortical representations of the stimulus locations, and found asymmetries in cortical activity that correlated with behavioral performance.
+We measured human brain activity evoked by visual stimulation at locations along the vertical meridian.
+We analyzed the fMRI data in subregions of early visual cortex (V1 and V2) that corresponded retinotopically to the cortical representations of the stimulus locations and found asymmetries in cortical activity that correlated with behavioral performance.
 To ensure an unambiguous interpretation of our results, we manipulated the spatial frequency of the stimulus.
 This manipulation enabled us to rule out the possibility that only the hemodynamics differed between cortical locations without corresponding differences in the underlying neural activity evoked by the stimuli.